Myn Donos (human male from Corellia)

 Venns glared.
 "So there is some Corellian blood in you after all."
 He grabbed a backpack from the luggage compartment above their heads and flung it over his shoulder.
 "Let's get going."

 Myn grabbed his flightbag and followed the older man through the narrow access tunnel and into a rather utilitarian reception hall.
 High transparisteel barriers on both sides channeled the travelers and herded them towards a set of simple control stations.
-Each station was manned by a human officer clad in the spotless dark grey of Corellia's new Security Agency.
+Each station was manned by a human officer clad in the spotless dark gray of Corellia's new Security Agency.

-It wasn't just their uniforms that gave them an air of imperial grandness, even though the style and colour reminded him very much of the dull attire worn by Imperial Officers.
+It wasn't just their uniforms that gave them an air of imperial grandness, even though the style and color reminded him very much of the dull attire worn by Imperial Officers.
 There was something about their bearing, something he'd seen before on Storinal, Halmad and other worlds.
 These men – he didn't spot any females wearing PSS uniforms – were trying to appear grand and graceful, not by virtues of their character but through the power they'd been given.
 Maybe, he mused, this was what drove Imperials into service of that dying colossus.
 You did not have to be a natural leader, you were given power to act that part.

 Kard reached into the pocket of his jacket and held out the document between middle and index finger of his right hand.
 But underneath Myn thought he spotted the outline of a decent-sized credit coin, which neatly disappeared below the document scanner in the hands of the customs officer.
 Venns jerked his head at Myn.
 "He's with me.
 Had to yank him away from work to visit his parents.
 He's OK."

-Donos kept the habitual Sabacc face in place, for once glad he'd pacticed its use so often.
+Donos kept the habitual Sabacc face in place, for once glad he'd practiced its use so often.
 He held out his own ID Card, but the officer did not bother to pick it out of his hands.
 He gave it an indifferent glance and nodded.

 "Fine.
 You may proceed.
 Welcome to Corellia."